8base/old-documentation/8base-console/authentication.md

 ![Adding an OpenID Authentication Provider in 8base](../.gitbook/assets/openid-settings.png)

 ##### getToken Resolver
-A custom *getToken* reslover mutation function should be deployed to the workspace.
-This can be done by installing the [8base CLI with instruction at the provided link](../development-tools/cli/README.md).
+A custom *getToken* resolver mutation function should be deployed to the workspace.
+This can be done by installing the [8base CLI](../development-tools/cli/README.md).

-In the *getToken* function provided, the relevant environment variables are being accessed - as they are set in the Management Console - to provide the required credentials and configurations.
-A request is then made to the authentication provider, the authenticating user queried from the database - or created when not found - and token returned.
+In the provided *getToken* function, the relevant environment variables are being accessed - as they are set in the Management Console - to provide the required credentials and configurations.
+A request is then made to the authentication provider to query or create the authenticating user from the database and return the user's token.

 {% code-tabs %}
 {% code-tabs-item title="8base.yml" %}